Owney (dog)

-Owney (ca. 1887 – June 11, 1897), was a terrier mix adopted in the United States as the first unofficial postal mascot by the Albany, New York, post office about 1888.
-The Albany mail professionals recommended the dog to their Railway Mail Service colleagues, and he became a nationwide mascot for nine years (1888–97).
-He traveled throughout the 48 contiguous United States and voyaged around the world traveling over 140,000 miles in his lifetime as a mascot of the Railway Post Office and the United States Postal Service.
-He is best known for being the subject of commemorative activities, including a 2011 U.S. postage stamp.
+Owney (ca. 1887 – June 11, 1897) was a terrier mix adopted in the United States as a postal mascot by the Albany, New York, post office about 1888.
+The Albany mail professionals recommended the dog to their Railway Mail Service colleagues, and he became a nationwide mascot for nine years (1888–1897).
+He traveled over 140,000 miles throughout the 48 contiguous United States and around the world as a mascot of the Railway Post Office and the United States Postal Service.
+He was the subject of commemorative activities, including a 2011 U.S. postage stamp.

 Story

 Unofficial mascot

 Owney belonged to a clerk at the Albany post office who would often come with him to work.
-Owney seemed to love the smell of the mail bags and would sleep on the bags.
-The clerk quit the Albany post office but knew that Owney was happier at the post office with the mail bags.
+Owney seemed to love the smell of the mail bags and would often sleep on them.
+The clerk quit the Albany post office but knew that Owney was happier there with the mail bags.

-Owney usually slept on the mail bags, and when they were moved, Owney went with them.
+Owney continued to sleep on the bags and would ride on trains wherever they were taken.
 He was considered to be good luck by postal railway clerks, since no train he rode on was ever in a wreck.
-He was a welcome addition in any railway post office; he was a faithful guardian of railway mail and the bags it was carried in, and would not allow anyone other than mail clerks to touch the bags.
+He was a welcome addition in any railway post office; he was a faithful guardian of railway mail and the bags holding it, and would not allow anyone other than mail clerks to touch the bags.

 This was an important duty and Owney was well-situated for it, as the Albany train station was a key division point on the New York Central railroad system, one of the two largest railroads in the U.S. at that time.
 Mail trains from Albany rolled eastward to Boston, south to New York City, and westward to Buffalo, Cleveland, Toledo, Chicago, and points further west.
 As a contemporary book recounted: "The terrier 'Owney' travels from one end of the country to the other in the postal cars, tagged through, petted, talked to, looked out for, as a brother, almost.
 But sometimes, no matter what the attention, he suddenly departs for the south, the east, or the west, and is not seen again for months."
 In 1893 he was feared dead after having disappeared, but it turned out he was involved in an accident in Canada.